What is Enterprise Data Warehouse?

 Cloud Data Warehouse

 Cloud data warehouses are hosted on cloud platforms like Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.
-These solutions offer scalability, flexibility, and cost efficiency.
+These solutions offer scalability, flexibility, and cost efficiency, making them an integral part of global warehousing solutions.
 Key features include:

 • Scalability: Cloud data warehouses can scale up or down based on demand, making them suitable for organizations with varying data storage and processing needs.